mjkaul/plain-language-whitepapers/README.md

 ## Roadmap

 Here's my tentative roadmap for translations.
 It's subject to change at any point based on my own interests or feedback from users.
 The links direct to the whitepaper versions I intend to use.
-Submit a pull request to this page if there's something
+Submit a pull request to this page if there's something you'd like to see added.

 1. [Bitcoin](https://bitcoin.org/bitcoin.pdf)
 2. [Ethereum](https://ethereum.org/en/whitepaper/)